CanDIG/candig.github.io/_posts/2021-09-09-keycloak-dev.md

 if (userInfoUrl != null && !userInfoUrl.isEmpty()) {
 ```

-Deleting the unneeded checks was the only thing required to fix this.
+Deleting the unneeded conditional checks was the only thing required to fix this.

 ## Contributing to Keycloak Codebase